Wall tent

 A wall tent, also known as a canvas tent, outfitter tent, safari tent, or sheep herder tent is a type of tent that has four straight vertical walls that provide more headroom than traditional pyramid-shaped tents.
 Wall tents are typically made of a heavy canvas and are used by hunters because they can accommodate several people and their supplies.
 Wall tents are suitable as a four-season tent, as they are able to accommodate a wood stove.
 Wall tents are commonly used in Civil War reenactments, and, in recent years, have also become used for glamping.
 Frames may be either internal or external.
-Tents are light weight yet sturdy.
-They are easy to carry & not too difficult when it comes to setting them up.
+Wall tents are sturdy, yet lightweight enough to carry and not difficult to set up.

 History

 Wall tents have been used for centuries.
 Paintings from 1544 illustrate wall tents with pavilions and wedges, a model of a wall tent from the mid-17th century can be found in a European museum, and there are drawings of wall tents being used in a military setting from 1740.
 Wall tents are known to have also been used by prospectors, trappers, and by soldiers during the civil war.